5GZORRO/issm/README.md

 ## Installation (ISSM local instance)

-Follow these instructions to install a local ISSM agent (sensor and flow templates) in the participating 5GZorro operators.
+Follow these instructions to install a local ISSM agent (event source, sensor and flow templates) in the participating 5GZorro operators.
 Repeat this process for every operator (i.e. `operator-a`, `operator-b` and `operator-c`)

 The below procedure applies to MNO (mobile network operator) `operator-a`